Inolvidable (song): Luis Miguel version

 Mexican singer Luis Miguel released the 1991 album Romance, which was produced by Luis Miguel and Mexican singer-songwriter Armando Manzanero, and included a selection of classic boleros.
-The success of the album revived the interest for bolero, even though the new musical arrangements of the songs make them unrecognizable.
-Romance received a Grammy Award nomination for Best Latin Pop Album (which it lost to Jon Secada's Otro Día Más Sin Verte), was certified platinum by the Recording Industry Association of America and sold seven million copies worldwide.
-The first single taken from the album was "Inolvidable", a version that according to Carlos Monsiváis in his book Los Rituales del Caos, guarantees "the adoption of the past, and that the romantic sensibility is not dead."
+The success of the album revived interest in bolero, even though the new musical arrangements of the songs make them unrecognizable.
+Romance received a Grammy Award nomination for Best Latin Pop Album (which it lost to Jon Secada's Otro Día Más Sin Verte), was certified platinum by the Recording Industry Association of America, and sold seven million copies worldwide.
+The first single taken from the album was "Inolvidable", a version that, according to Carlos Monsiváis in his book Los Rituales del Caos, guarantees "the adoption of the past, and that the romantic sensibility is not dead."

 The track debuted in the Billboard Top Latin Songs chart (formerly Hot Latin Tracks) at number 30 in the week of November 23, 1991, climbing to the top ten three weeks later.
 "Inolvidable" peaked at number one on January 25, 1992, spending five weeks at the top of the chart.
 The song was number three on the Billboard Top Latin Songs Year-End Chart of 1992.
-In Mexico, the song and the following single ("No Sé Tú") remained in the top of the charts for six months altogether.
-Luis Miguel's cover was recognized as one of the award-winning songs at the 1994 BMI Latin awards.
-Elsewhere in Latin America, "Inolvidable" topped the charts in Colombia; and reached the top-ten in Chile, El Salvador, Panama, Peru and Puerto Rico.
+In Mexico, the song and the following single ("No Sé Tú") remained at the top of the charts for six months altogether.
+Luis Miguel's cover was recognized as one of the award-winning songs at the 1994 BMI Latin Awards.
+Elsewhere in Latin America, "Inolvidable" topped the charts in Colombia; and reached the top-ten in Chile, El Salvador, Panama, Peru, and Puerto Rico.

 A live version of "Inolvidable" was included on the EP América & En Vivo in 1992 and as a part of a medley with the rest of the singles taken from Romance on the live album Vivo (2000).
 The track was also added to the compilation album Grandes Éxitos in 2005.